Northern Virginia trolleys: Rosslyn branch

-The Washington, Alexandria, and Mount Vernon Electric Railway constructed the Rosslyn branch, which traveled from Arlington Junction to the Virginia end of the Aqueduct Bridge in Rosslyn.
-It began passenger service on 22 May 1896, just weeks before the Mount Vernon line was connected to it.
+The Washington, Alexandria, and Mount Vernon Electric Railway constructed the Rosslyn branch (aka the East Arlington Branch), which traveled from Arlington Junction to the Virginia end of the Aqueduct Bridge in Rosslyn, primarily as a way to compete for Arlington Cemetery patronage.

+History

+The Rosslyn Branch began passenger service on 22 May 1896, just weeks before the Mount Vernon line was connected to it.
+Following the merger that created the Washington-Virginia system, service to the cemetery was primarily provided by the Falls Church line, so in May 1921 the W-V sought and received permission to discontinue service on the Rosslyn Branch between Rosslyn and Mt.
+Vernon Junction.
+The only opposition came from workers at the Government Experimental Farm located on the east side of the track.

+The tracks were removed in the 1930s and the right of way was taken for use by the Pentagon, its nearby traffic interchanges and an expansion of Arlington National Cemetery.

+Route

 After leaving Arlington Junction, the Rosslyn branch traveled northwest along a route that was south of the future site of The Pentagon, crossed Columbia Pike and entered Mt.
 Vernon Junction.
 At that junction, the Rosslyn branch met the South Arlington branch, which the Washington, Arlington & Falls Church Railroad constructed.

 After leaving Mt.
 Vernon Junction, the Rosslyn branch crossed the southern boundary of the federally-owned "Arlington Reservation".
 The site of the crossing was at that time near the southeast corner of Arlington National Cemetery, which was within the Reservation.
 After entering the Reservation, the branch turned to travel north along the eastern side of Arlington Ridge Road (formerly named the Alexandria & Georgetown Turnpike), which was outside of the Cemetery near the Cemetery's eastern wall.

 While traveling next to Arlington Ridge Road, the branch passed the Cemetery's McClellan and Sheridan Gates.
 An expansion of the Cemetery later encompassed this portion of the Road, whose route no longer exists within the Cemetery.

 Construction of the branch permitted visitors from Washington, D.C., to reach the Cemetery by rail for the first time.
 However, after leaving the trolleys outside of the Sheridan Gate at the branch's Arlington station, visitors needed to ascend a steep hill to reach most of the Cemetery's well-known features and burial sites.

 After passing its Arlington station, the branch crossed the north boundary of the Reservation and turned to travel northwest until it met Rosslyn's Chadwick Avenue (now named N. Lynn Street), on which it traveled north.
 The branch ended near the Aqueduct Bridge at the railway's Rosslyn terminal.

-The line was built primarily as a way to compete for Arlington Cemetery patronage.
-Following the merger that created the Washington-Virginia system, service to the cemetery was primarily provided by the Falls Church line, so in May of 1921 they sought and received permission to discontinue service of the line.
-The only opposition came from workers at the Government Experimental Farm located on the east side of the track.

-The tracks were removed in the 1930's and right of way was taken for use in the Pentagon, it's nearby traffic interchanges and an expansion of Arlington National Cemetery.